LovesTha/LovesTha.github.io/_posts/2008-05-10-moxlicious-mox-jet-tournament-report-7th.markdown

 What to replace Force of Will with is the tougher question.
-Glittering Wish make want to make its presence known, the current sideboard is very multicolor friendly but I don't think I'm sold on it.
+Glittering Wish make want to make its presence known, the current sideboard is very multi colour friendly but I don't think I'm sold on it.
 Muddle the mixture could make a very strong case, I currently have no way to tutor for flash and it has some limited utility without being transmuted.
 Although I wonder what Twilight Shepherd would do in the deck, its biggest downside is that its another xCCC spell that isn't UB, but I manage to cast Kiki-Jiki much more often than I would suspect.
 Is it good to be able to Flash hulk on turn two and end up with a 5/5 flying vigilant persist creature in play and Hulk back in my hand?
 It might be quite nice against decks with some graveyard removal.
 It would probably also recur a fetch land for me, that could be good.